olsson-group/thermodynamic-interpolation/README.md

 ```

 ## General Usage
 This repository contains experiments for both the lower-dimesnional double well system and molecular data.
-Our training data can be found [here](https://drive.google.com/file/d/1PfJcwlIJ5VKoIt4oCIxKe9yTxgOTSm23/view?usp=sharing).
+Our model weights for the molecular systems can be found [here]().
+Since the training and evaluation data files are too large to upload, please contact the authors for access.

 ### Asymmetric double well
 The folder "adw/" contains code for experiments related to the Asymmetric Double Well potential.